Divorce and Children

 We work closely with child psychologists if necessary and other specialists who can help frame the issues so that your outcome is as favorable as possible.

-BLOOMFIELD HILLS CHILD CUSTODY LAWYER
+ROCHESTER HILLS CHILD CUSTODY LAWYER

 When parents end a marriage or a nonmarital relationship, maintaining a strong relationship with their children often tops the list of concerns.
 Michigan courts determine custody and parenting time based on the best interests of the child.